Banpo Hangang Park

 Seorae Maeul (Seorae French Village)

 Seorae Maeul (Seorae French Village), or French Town, is a small French neighborhood in Banpo-dong, Seocho-gu home to over 500 French and European expats.
-Over 40% of the French population in Seoul, most who are in the country for business, lives in this small area.
-Many of the street signs found here are both in Korean and French which adds to the charm of the area.
+Over 40% of the French population in Seoul, most who are in the country for business, lives in this small and unique area.
+Many of the street signs found here are both in Korean, French, and English which adds to the charm of the area.

 Yongsan Family Park